-As Patricia Ebrey describes, the expenditure of the Northern Song government during Huizong’s reign was comprised of tributes, military expenses (e.g. soldiers’ ration and salaries), grain supply, the construction of palaces, the Northeast Marchmount (Genyue), Daoist temples, gardens, and libraries, rituals, the Flower and Rock Networks (huashigang), salaries for officials and clansmen, charity, and, last but not least, cultural and artistic activities.
-Any item could be a bottomless chasm leading to fiscal deficit.
+As Patricia Ebrey describes, the expenditure of the Northern Song government during Huizong’s reign was composed of tributes, military expenses (e.g. soldiers’ rations and salaries), grain supplies, the construction of palaces, the Northeast Marchmount (Genyue), Daoist temples, plantations, and libraries, rituals, the Flower and Rock Networks (huashigang), salaries for officials and clansmen, charity, and, last but not least, cultural and artistic activities.
+Any item could be a bottomless pit leading to a fiscal deficit.
 Huizong’s court needed to raise adequate money to launch these projects.
-The high-profit industries such as salt and tea definitely came to their attention, but the profit from the industries had to be split between different parties of the establishment as well.
-Two thirds were retained at the local/prefectural governments, and one third submitted to the central government/Ministry of Revenue and the Inner Treasury (Privy Purse, private property of the emperor).
-In the “Treatises on Food and Commodities” chapters in the Song History, Tuo Tuo and others alluded to the question of increase of redundant personnel and the corresponding increase in their salaries during Huizong’s reign.
-It is known that Cai Jing favored a large force of officials to please Huizong and the tea industry was chosen as an avenue to generate profit for the court.
-Tuo Tuo and others continued to upbraid Huizong’s court for spending money on the building projects, the Flower and Rock Networks, and the salaries of greedy officials, which constituted the popular historiography of denigrating Huizong and Cai’s achievements.
-Following the line of thought developed by Ebrey, we now realize that to only accuse Huizong of his personal expenditure on cultural and artistic activities does not do justice to Huizong and his subordinates’ attempts to save the government from financial ruins.
+High-profit industries such as salt and tea definitely came to their attention, but the profits had to be split between different parties.
+Two-thirds were retained at the local/prefectural governments, and one-third was submitted to the central government/Ministry of Revenue and the Inner Treasury (Privy Purse of the Emperor).
+In the “Treatises on Food and Commodities” chapters in Song History, Tuo and others alluded to the question of the increase of redundant personnel and the corresponding increase in their salaries during Huizong’s reign.
+It is known that Cai Jing favoured a large force of officials to please Huizong, and the tea industry was chosen as an avenue to generate profit for the court.
+Tuo and others continued to upbraid Huizong’s court for spending money on extravagant building projects, the Flower and Rock Network, and the salaries of greedy officials, which constituted the popular historiography of denigrating Huizong and Cai’s achievements.
+Following the line of thought developed by Ebrey, we now realize that to only criticise Huizong on account of his lavish expenditure on cultural and artistic activities does not do justice to Huizong and his subordinates’ attempts to save the government from financial ruin.
 The reforms of the tea industry should be examined against this backdrop.

-We will need to investigate how Cai Jing personally stated the reasons of launching tea reforms.
-In his remarks with Huizong in 1102 recorded in the Song History, he articulated that after the Qingli period, the legal codes of executing the state-run policies in the tea industry were breached and illegal trades were conducted in open.
+Cai Jing’s personal statements regarding the reasons for launching tea reforms are a convenient point of departure.
+In his remarks to Huizong in 1102, recorded in Song History, he articulated that after the Qingli period, the legal codes concerning state-run policies in the tea industry were flouted openly and the illegal trade in tea flourished unabashed.
 New reforms giving the merchants more freedom were therefore necessary.
 When the merchants competed with the state in the market, the state lost the profit.
-It was therefore essential for the state to re-issue the state-run policies and prohibit private deals between the merchants and farmers.
+It was, therefore, essential for the state to return to state-run policies and prohibit private deals between merchants and farmers.

-Afterwards, with Huizong’s support, Cai re-designed the official establishment controlling the local tea trades and built many more new trade centers in various regions.
-We can understand that these policies would break up long-held connections between old interest holders.
-Merchants who had long-term collaborative relationship with certain officials in the trade centers might have developed their own power circles to evade state control.
+Afterwards, with Huizong’s support, Cai re-designed the official establishment controlling the local tea trade and built many more new trade centres in various regions.
+We understand that these policies would break up long-held connections between old interest holders.
+Merchants who had long-term collaborative relationships with certain trade centre officials might have developed their own power circles to evade state control.
 Bribery was, therefore, easy and common.
-The re-designing of the official establishment and the building of new trade centers would break up their power circles, and the state would stand to gain from it.
-As expected, this act aroused criticisms from existing interest holders.
+Re-designing the official establishment and building new trade centres would break up their power circles, and the state would stand to gain from it.
+As expected, this act aroused criticism from parties with existing interests.